 Let’s be honest – aside from your roof, your ceiling is the part of your home that keeps you safe and warm.
 Your ceiling keeps away harsh temperatures, prevents debris from the attic from getting in your living spaces, and keeps your wires, pipes, and insulation hidden and undercover.

 Why then, don’t we look at our ceilings until they start to fail us?
 Let’s take a look at the types of ceiling damage that you may experience and learn how to prevent these issues from happening to you!

 What does water damage look like on your ceiling?

-Ceiling stains.
+- Stains.
 Ceiling stains will start to present themselves as dark spots.
-There isn’t any rhyme or reason to the shapes and forms they present, but you will notice a change in color on your ceiling, letting you know that something isn’t right, and it may be time to investigate the ceiling damage.
+There isn’t any rhyme or reason to the shapes and forms they present.
+You will notice a change in color on your ceiling, letting you know that something isn’t right.
+That is the time to investigate the ceiling damage.

-Ceiling cracks.
+- Cracks in your ceiling.
 A crack needs no explanation.
 You will start to notice fractured lines in your ceiling, in straight lines, or spider web patterns.
-Cracks can present major problems to your ceiling structure, and it is highly important to act to prevent ceiling damage from getting any worse.
+Cracks can present major problems to your ceiling structure.
+It is highly important to act to prevent ceiling damage from getting any worse.

-Bowed ceilings.
+- Bowed ceilings.
 Ceilings should be flat.
-There’s no reason for a ceiling to bow or dip, and if you notice that your ceiling isn’t as flat as it should be, chances are there is a bigger problem at large.
+There’s no reason for a ceiling to bow or dip.
+If you notice the ceiling isn’t as flat as it should be, chances are there is a bigger problem at large.